renanthera/simc-wiki/Monks.md

 monk.chi_burst_healing_targets=20
 ```

 5. **Faeline Stomp Uptime** - How much time is spent while fighting in the Faeline Stomp ground effect.
 Valid between 0 and 1.
-Defaults to 1.
+Defaults to 1 for 100%.

 ```
 # Faeline Stomp Uptime is set to 85%